roma-patel/notebook/text/posts/summers.md

 ---

 this is possibly the last summer that i will be in bombay and i want to take it all in, have a token of remembrance for the sake of posterity, but there are exams and parties and sleepovers and it's suddenly all over.

-i won't miss the noise; the smoke in the air and children on the street that you want to help, but can't. but i will miss the colour, the streets at night, the dizzying array of stalls along causeway and linking round, the furious rain, and most of allthe people. i don't know if i will ever like anyone as much as i like the people i knew here, and i also don't know if i will be (or can be?) a part of it anymore. we will always be friends; always know what is happening in our lives, but our conversations will be through messages and phone calls and always transient and fleeting and never really fulfilling. but i have no real regrets, and the years of happiness and warm weather and laughter have been worth it.
+i won't miss the noise; the smoke in the air and children on the street that you want to help, but can't. but i will miss the colour, the streets at night, the dizzying array of stalls along causeway and linking round, the furious rain, and most of allthe people. i'll miss vedang, i'll miss every person at TSEC and in MS furiously and intensely (although judging from aish's feelings now, maybe leaving before the end was a good thing?) i don't know if i will ever like anyone as much as i like the people i knew here, and i also don't know if i will be (or can be?) a part of it anymore. we will always be friends; always know what is happening in our lives, but our conversations will be through messages and phone calls and always transient and fleeting and never really fulfilling. but i have no real regrets, and the years of happiness and warm weather and laughter have been worth it.

 ---